 Marsworth, British Waterways

-Watery Lane, Marsworth is a high quality residential development in a stunning canal side location in Buckinghamshire, sitting within a conservation area and including the refurbishment of a 19th century former carpenters workshop used as offices for British Waterways.
+Watery Lane, Marsworth is a high quality residential development in a stunning canal side location in Buckinghamshire.
+Situated within a conservation area, the project includes the refurbishment of a 19th century former carpenters workshop into offices for British Waterways.

 Although not listed, the warehouse was deemed by English Heritage to play an important role in the history of the local canalscape and was therefore retained and converted as part of the scheme.

-The development sits on a triangular site at the junction of the Grand Union Canal and the Aylesbury Arm and has been centred around the warehouse building.
+The development sits on a triangular site at the junction of the Grand Union Canal and the Aylesbury Arm, where it has been centred around the warehouse building.